Book & Author 2026 Event

 Elizabeth George

-Elizabeth George is a New York Times bestselling author known for her popular series of British crime novels featuring Inspector Thomas Lynley and his working-class partner, Detective Sergeant Barbara Havers.
+Elizabeth George is a New York Times bestselling author known for her popular series of British crime novels featuring Thomas Lynley and his working-class partner, Detective Barbara Havers.
+A Slowly Dying Cause is the newest in the series.

+Many Inspector Lynley novels have been adapted for television, shown on Britbox.
 George is the author of 21 psychological suspense novels, five young adult novels, two books of nonfiction, and two short-story collections.
-Her work has been honored with the Anthony and Agatha awards, two Edgar nominations, and both France’s and Germany’s first prize for crime fiction, as well as several other prestigious prizes.
+Her work has been honored with the Anthony and Agatha awards, two Edgar nominations, and both France and Germany’s first prize for crime fiction, as well as several other prestigious prizes.
 She lives in Washington State.

 A Slowly Dying Cause